bkuner/ioPhytron/README.md

     field(INP,"@asyn($(PORT),$(ADDR))$(REASON)")
 }`

-## Writing EPICS records: ao,longout, bo, mbbo
+## Writing EPICS records: ao, longout, bo, mbbo

+The card number m is defined by the phytronCreateIoCtrl cardNr parameter, ADDR is the channel number

 - PORT: CARD_PORT, means card numer in the chassis count from left to right
 - ADDR: In- Output channel number n=1,2..